Yessboom/Minikubetest/README.md

 ## How it works:

-# - ArgoCD syncs your Git repo every 3 minutes
+ArgoCD syncs with Git repo every 3 minutes

-# - ArgoCD Image Updater checks Docker Hub every 2 minutes for new images

-# - When a new image is found, it updates the deployment automatically
+If there is a change in the image SHA (in kubernetes/deployment) it pulls the new one and update.

 # - Rolling update strategy ensures zero downtime (maxUnavailable: 0)